 The de-encapsulating RTF reader MUST parse the RTF document as specified in [MS-RTF].
-Before attempting de-encapsulation, it MUST first recognize the encapsulated content as specified in section 3.1.4.1.
+Before trying de-encapsulation, it MUST first recognize the encapsulated content as specified in 3.1.4.1.

-In order to be able to correctly convert text inside RTF, de-encapsulating RTF reader SHOULD process control words and other information in RTF that affect the interpretation of text runs in RTF and specifically, a codepage of such text runs (see [MS-RTF] for details).
-In particular, the de-encapsulating RTF reader SHOULD use the default codepage as specified in the RTF header, and it SHOULD use the codepage information as specified for each font in a font table.
-It also SHOULD track changes of a current font in following RTF text and use the appropriate codepage for the currently selected font.
-The de-encapsulating RTF reader MUST skip other parts of the RTF header as specified in [MS-RTF].
+To be able to correctly convert text inside RTF, the de-encapsulating RTF reader SHOULD process control words and other information in RTF that affects the interpretation of text runs in RTF and specifically, a code page of such text runs (see [MS-RTF] for details).
+In particular, the de-encapsulating RTF reader SHOULD use the default code page, as specified in the RTF header, and it SHOULD use the code page information, as specified for each font in a font table.
+It SHOULD also track changes of a current font by following RTF text, and use the appropriate code page for the currently selected font.
+The de-encapsulating RTF reader MUST skip other parts of the RTF header, as specified in [MS-RTF].